Māori culture: Music (te pūoro) and dance (kapa haka)

 Kapa haka (haka groups) often come together to practice and perform cultural items such as waiata or songs, especially action songs, and haka for entertainment.
 Poi dances may also form part of the repertoire.
 Traditional instruments sometime accompany the group, though the guitar is also commonly used.
 Many New Zealand schools now have a kapa haka as part of the Māori studies curriculum.
 Today, national kapa haka competitions are held where groups are judged to find the best performers; these draw large crowds.
 The common expression "kapa haka group" is, strictly speaking, a tautology.

 The haka – an action chant, often described as a "war dance", but more a chant with hand gestures and foot stomping, originally performed by warriors before a battle, proclaiming their strength and prowess by way of abusing the opposition.
 Now, this procedure is regularly performed by New Zealand representatives of rugby and rugby league teams before a game begins.
-There are many different haka; though, one, "Ka mate" by Te Rauparaha, is much more widely known than any other.
+There are many different haka; though, one, "Ka mate" by Te Rauparaha, is considered the most widely known.